hk5857/msp430/README.md

 # msp430
-msp430 codes/n
+msp430 codes.
-these are codes written in c and assembly for beginners./n cc studio ide./n
+these are codes written in c and assembly for beginners. cc studio ide.